mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 ```

 ### Examples
-To collect diagnostic bundles for all Edge-LB pools, run the following command:
+To collect diagnostic bundles for all Edge-LB pools, use the command:

 ```bash
 dcos edgelb diagnostic